symfony/symfony-docs/reference/dic_tags.rst

-:doc:`Service tags </service_container/tags>` are the mechanism used by the :doc:`DependencyInjection component </components/dependency_injection>` to flag services which require a special processing, such as console commands or Twig extensions.
+:doc:`Service tags </service_container/tags>` are the mechanism used by the :doc:`DependencyInjection component </components/dependency_injection>` to flag services that require special processing, like console commands or Twig extensions.

 These are the most common tags provided by Symfony components, but in your application there could be more tags available provided by third-party bundles: